-These are some of the positions directly related to dental assistant training:
+These are some of the positions directly related to a dental assisting education:

 An associate’s degree in dental assisting combined with other training will get you in the door of many types of careers.
 Here’s a few more where experience in the dental assisting field could land you the job.

-Dental Office Administrator: A course in healthcare administration or business management, along with your dental assisting school-work, will qualify you to apply for dental office business administration positions.
+- Dental Office Administrator: A course in healthcare administration or business management, along with your dental assisting school-work, will qualify you to apply for dental office business administration positions.
 These administrators schedule appointments and maintain the office insurance billing and record-keeping.
-Dental office business team administrators can earn more than $63,000 per year.

 Other Medical Careers Only 1 Program Away